-Per the Conditions of Approval, the owner is required to execute a covenant to the satisfaction of HCIDLA to make 63 units for affordable units for a period of 55 years, as follows: 15 units for Very Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California Department of Housing and Community Development ("HCD"); and 48 units reserved for Lower Income Households as determined by either the HCD or the U.S. Department of Housing and Urban Development ("HUD").
+Per the Conditions of Approval, the owner is required to execute a covenant to the satisfaction of HCIDLA to make 87 units for affordable units for low income households for a period of 55 years, as follows: 36 units for Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California Department of Housing and Community Development ("HCD"); 51 units reserved for Low Income Household occupancy as determined by the U.S. Department of Housing and Urban Development ("HUD").
 The applicant is required to present a copy of the recorded covenant to the Department of City Planning and the proposed project shall comply with any monitoring requirements established by HCIDLA.
 Therefore, as conditioned, the project satisfies this finding in regards to subjected restricted affordable units to recorded affordability per HCIDLA.